betaglot/plantabeta/docs/dev/DesignedForYou.md

 Beta is composed of four factors, each of which can be represented by an icon:

-🟩<eco>Eco Factor</eco>: All biologic and geologic objects and processes you interact with while in a planting block.
+🟩<eko>Eco Factor</eko>: All biologic and geologic objects and processes you interact with while in a planting block.
 For example: slash, roads, stumps, plants, soil and weather.

 🟠<moto>Moto Factor</moto>: The movements and tools you use to plant trees.
 For example: slamming your spade into the ground, ripping flag, your clothing and your bags.